 SSO requires a common identity provider which is responsible for authenticating the users.
 In this case, the SSO Identity Provider sends the target application a signal that the user has been authenticated successfully.

-With SSO, the applications just determine if they can provide access to the user based on the information available with the SSO Identity Provider.
-SSO Identity Provider gives assertions to applications based on protocols such as SAML, JWT or OpenID Connect.
+With SSO, the applications determine if they can provide access to the user based on the information available with the SSO Identity Provider.
+SSO Identity Provider gives assertions to applications based on protocols such as SAML, JWT, or OpenID Connect.

 SSO maintains a user repository to authenticate users.
-This repository could be Active Directory (AD), LDAP, custom database or Stormpath.
+This repository could be an Active Directory (AD), LDAP, custom database, or Stormpath.
 Repositories and the underlying protocol play a key role in the user management process.